Egal212/DEVOPS-PROJECTS1.0/Docker/Docker1.md

   COPY and save this file in a text editor.
 This file will be saved in a folder called app1-2048

    # BUILDING DOCKER IMAGES FROM A DOCKER FILE.
-  Move to the folder where you saved the dockerfile
+  Move to the folder where you saved the docker file

   This Dockerfile uses the latest version of the nginx image (which includes a configured installation of NGINX)

   It sets metadata maintainer.
-It then copies all of the 5000/ folder from the localdocker host/client machine into the /usr/share/nginx/html folder within the image.
+It then copies all of the 500folderser from the local docker host/client machine into the /usr/share/nginx/html folder within the image.

-Finally we use the EXPOSE directive to inform uses of this image that the appplication is running on tcp/80 and use the CMD statement to set the initial process for containers running from this image.
+Finally, we use the EXPOSE directive to inform users of this image that the application is running on tcp/80 and use the CMD statement to set the initial process for containers running from this image.

 To build the image, from the ``app1-2048`` folder we run the docker build command.
 We use ``-t`` to tag the image with 5000 and use . to set the working directory for the command.